felixarntz/web.dev/src/site/content/en/wordpress/performance-and-usability-in-context/index.md

     <tbody>
       <tr>
         <td><bold>Lab vs. Real-user measurements<bold></td>
-        <td>When we develop for the web, we are targetting sa global audience</td>
+        <td>When we develop for the web, we are developing for a global audience.
+We must evaluate the performance of our sites, under conditions that resemble as much as possible the conditions that would be experiences for iur users.</td>
       </tr>
       <tr>
         <td>User-first performance metrics</td>